EPF-MDE/tp-niziyang/data-engineering/tp-kafka-api/README.md

 ##### Questions
 * [ ] What are the benefits to use a Schema Registry for messages ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html)

+Schema Registry provides a powerful way to manage data structure and evolution, ensure data consistency, improve data quality, and simplify data management and version control.
 * [ ] Where are stored schemas information ?

+Centralized storage in a separate sub-registry.
 * [ ] What is serialization ?
 [Help](https://developer.confluent.io/learn-kafka/kafka-streams/serialization/#serialization)

+Serialization is the process of converting data from an object in memory into a format that can be stored or transmitted.
+For Kafka, serialization is primarily used to convert messages into a byte stream format that can be sent to a Kafka topic.

 * [ ] What serialization format are supported ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html#avro-json-and-protobuf-supported-formats-and-extensibility)

+Serialization formats Avro, Protobuf, and JSON Schema (called JSON_SR) are supported out of the box by Schema Registry on Confluent Cloud and Confluent Platform.
 * [ ] Why is the Avro format so compact ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html#ak-serializers-and-deserializers-background)

+Avro's compactness comes from its use of binary formats, omission of field names using schema definitions, support for multiple compression algorithms, embedded schemas, and optimized data representation and encoding mechanisms.
 * [ ] What are the best practices to run a Schema Registry in production ?
 [Help1](https://docs.confluent.io/platform/current/schema-registry/index.html#sr-high-availability-single-primary) and [Help2](https://docs.confluent.io/platform/current/schema-registry/installation/deployment.html#running-sr-in-production)

+By deploying a highly available Schema Registry cluster, deploy multiple Schema Registry instances and configure them to form a cluster.
+This ensures that even if one instance fails, the others will continue to provide services.

 ##### Code